Getting Started Edit

 Editing an Entity Edit

-Existing entities can be edited using the update
+Existing entities can be edited using the update method.

 First edit the attributes of the object locally, then call update

-of the entity that you wish to edit, there is no need to first fetch the entity from the server before editing; you can specify the id
+You cna use the objects returned by fetch for editing, but if you already know the id of the entity that you wish to edit, there is no need to first fetch the entity from the server before editing; you can specify the id directly.

 from sdk.python.categories import Category